How To: Calibrate ArcGIS performance: Time rendering

 To add the toolbar, go to the Customize menu > Toolbars and select PerfQAnalyzer.

-Specify the location of the extents file by browsing to the file within the Extent List File subcategory.
+- Specify the location of the extents file by browsing to the file within the Extents List File subcategory.

-Click Preview Random Extents (use the scroll bar if the button is not visible).
+- Click Preview Random Extents (use the scroll bar if the button is not visible).
 The new extents are temporarily drawn on the map.
-If not satisfied with the extents generated, click Clear and Preview Random Extents again and new extents appear.
+If not satisfied with the extents generated, click Clear, and click Preview Random Extents again, and new extents appear.

 Note: To change the rendering of the extents (polygon fill, labels, etc.), expand the Display Settings.
 Make the necessary modifications and click Refresh.